alan-mj-lin/Sporeas/README.md

 **Sporeas ([σπορέας](https://translate.google.com/?hl=en#el/en/σπορέας)) is Greek for "sower".**

+The main purpose of this application is to help sermon speakers get their message across by projecting sermon titles and bible verses to help the listener follow along, in hopes that they can get the most out of the messages on the pulpit.
+In that sense it helps with the "sowing" process of the word, and therefore it has been given the name "sporeas" which is greek for "sower".

 To set up locally:
 1. Ensure Python 3.7 is installed (Ensure python version is not less than 3.6; Python 3.8 should not be used as it cannot setup eventlet)
 2. pip install eventlet
 3. pip install flask
 4. pip install flask_socketio